Graphs in the 3--sphere with maximum symmetry: Edges in orbifolds provide with maximum symmetry

 \subsection{Maximum orders of symmetries on $(S^3, \Gamma)$}

 We first prove Theorem \ref{mg}.
 The following primary fact is used repeatedly and implicitly in the proof.

 \begin{proposition} Suppose $G$ is a finite group of $SO(4)$ acting on $(S^3, T)$.
-Here $T$ is a polyhedron which can not be embedded into a circle.
-(Specially applies when $T$ is either a surface, or a handlebody, or a graph with $g>1$).
+Here $T$ is a polyhedron which can not be embedded into a circle (in particular, $T$ may be either a surface, or a handlebody, or a graph with $g>1$).
 Then the restriction of $G$ on $T$ is faithful. \end{proposition}